BT is one of the few British internet service providers that offer special broadband deals specifically for students.

-For students, BT’s broadband deals are some of the best available when compared to other providers.
-They offer good service, great speeds, and unlimited data, all for a nice price.
+For students, BT broadband deals are some of the best available when compared to other broadband providers.
+They offer good service, superfast fibre optic speeds, and unlimited downloads, all for not much money.

 The only downside really is the high set-up cost on some of the cheaper broadband plans, however we can understand why BT has done this.
-They need to send you their BT Hub Wi Fi router, and with a short contract, they need a way to cover the cost.
+They need to send you their BT Hub Wi Fi router, and with a short contract length, they need a way to cover the cost.

 What are your thoughts on BT student broadband?
 Drop us a comment below.